Saltinbank-SyS/Saltinbank-SyS/README.md

                            ### Hi there 👋 And now your are ASKING : WTF iam doing HERE ! ###
-                        Regrouping all the tools i needed, i want to test, it is basically my daily toolbox for CTF, DEV, DEV SEC OPS (omg) or RED OPS, and for my other buddies : THA BLUETEAM from that synergy make your own rules :in purple teaming (white, yellow, green team left tha channel) Ok add OSINT, OFFENSIVE RECON, DFIR, FORENSICS : and many more; because we love animalz ...
+                        Regrouping all the tools i needed, i want to test, it is basically my daily toolbox for CTF, DEV, DEV SEC OPS (omg) or RED OPS, and for my other buddies : THA BLUETEAM from that synergy make your own rules: in purple teaming (white, yellow, green team left tha channel) Ok >>>  Add OSINT, OFFENSIVE RECON (REDHAT), DFIR, FORENSICS : and many more; because we love "animalz" ...

 <!--
 **Saltinbank-SyS/Saltinbank-SyS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.